r-chitturi/r-chitturi.github.io/proj1/index.md

 ## Bells and Whistles

 ### Structural Similarity
 I used the structural similarity index (SSIM) at the end, mainly to align the emir image.
 NCC worked much more quickly than SSIM and produced fairly similar results for the rest of the images.
 I used the `structural_similarity` function from `skimage`'s `metrics` package.
+I also negated this result so that I could continue to minimize the score.
+SSIM works better for emir than the other 3 metrics because it operates in the L\*a\*b\* color space rather than RGB, and emir has very little information in the red and green image channels.
+Below is the result of emir.tif with the four metrics I tried:

 | Emir with SAE | Emir with SSD | Emir with NCC | Emir with SSIM
 | :---: |  :----: | :---: | :---: |